Yashvendra/Bootmiester/README.md

 ```
 $ sudo bootmiester
 ```
 Then follow the instructions on the terminal screen.
+Also make sure to let the packet scanning run for a good 6-8 seconds then press `ctrl+c` to stop capturing.

 ### Uninstallation
 ```